pnggroup/libpng/projects/visualc71/README.txt

 For conditions of distribution and use, see copyright notice in png.h

 Changes in libpng 15:
-* The standard calling convention (used in all builds) is __stdcall for libpng exported functions and __cdecl for function callbacks.
-  Consequently the VB configuration is no longer required but is provided in libpng15vb.dll for backward compatibility.
 * The DEF file is no longer required, the DLLs link by name.
 A standard DEF file, pngwin.def, is included in the distribution for applications that require link by number (ordinal), builds that require link by